stresslimit/slowfactorylabs.co/_pages/jobs.md

 **You:**

-* Realize deeply that we need to fundamentally redesign all human systems, and want to build science-based ecosystems
+* Are inspired to fundamentally redesign all human systems, and want to build science-based regenerative ecosystems
-* Have expertise with biofabrication methods and systems, ideally SCOBY
+* Have expertise with biofabrication methods and systems, ideally with SCOBY cultures
 * Have a love of standardizing systems and building sustainable solutions
 * Love the idea that nature can help us create materials we need in a more deeply regenerative way
+* Are inspired by both research and applied science to push innovations forward in the world

 **We:**